yuxin-miao/Stock_Price_Prediction/README.md

 Observe that at the previous years, the data has more correlation.
 While the latest few years the data scatter more.
 No obvious difference when using different $x$ days.

 <img src="./Analysis/x1.png" alt="image-20201129152348239" style="zoom:80%;" />

-And we use ACF plot to see

-> TODO

 Combine with the moving average, we get the plot and the correlated score is calculated through method pearson : standard correlation coefficient